-24 dead in Maoist attack on police convoy in India
+25 dead in Maoist attack on police convoy in India

 New Delhi (CNN)India's decades-long Maoist insurgency has claimed more lives in what Prime Minister Narendra Modi denounced as a "cowardly attack."

-At least 24 police officers were killed and seven others injured Monday when hundreds of suspected Maoist rebels attacked a convoy in central India, officials told CNN.
+At least 25 police officers were killed and six others injured Monday when hundreds of suspected Maoist rebels attacked a convoy in central India, officials told CNN.

 Since 2010, Maoist rebels have killed about 2,100 civilians and 800 security force personnel as part of their ongoing conflict with the Indian government, according to official figures.